Encrypt Secrets with the Cipher Tool

 dbPassword = "ZH84B2a1..."

 Every value in a secrets table must be a ciphertext produced by the cipher tool.
-ICP will fail if a plaintext value is found there.
+ICP will fail to start if a plaintext value is found there.

 How ICP decrypts secrets at startup